Attend our themed workshops

 - Dr Hussein Al-Mossawi - Director, Immunology Research Organisation, UCB (former UCB Prize Fellow)

 - Dr Ashling Holland - Principal Scientist, PepGen - Transitioning from Academia into a Spin-out

 - Dr Lynn Quek - Research Fellow and Clinical Haematologist (former Celgene Fellow) – securing an MRC Senior Clinical Fellowship

 - Dr Rachel Bray - University of Oxford Careers Service - Career development planning interactive session

-Why is personality imporant for effective team work (Part 2)
+Why is personality important for effective team work?
+(Part 2, October 2019)

 A deeper dive into personality and how it impacts on team work – with Tameron Chappell, Chartered Occupational Psychologist